 What does MASSPIRG do?

-We run issues campaigns on issues that are in the public interest.
-This can take a variety of forms, but usually involves advocates working directly with decision makers in Boston or Washington DC, along with students and organizers working in communities to build and demonstrate public support for our solutions.
+We operate on college campuses across the state to run campaigns on issues to win concrete reforms on behalf of the public interest.
+This can take a variety of forms, but usually involves advocates working directly with decision makers in Boston or Washington DC, along with students and organizers working in communities to build and demonstrate public support for concrete solutions.
 Through that, we get results.
-For example, our professional advocates in D.C. helped prevent a proposed $2.6 billion cut to Pell Grant funding, protecting the ability for thousands of MA students to afford a college education.
-Student advocates lobbied congress to help get $5 million allocated for Open Textbook Grant programs that will save students an estimated $50 million in textbook costs.
-And the Open Education Resources program at UMass Amherst has already saved students over $2 million in the last 8 years.

 How is MASSPIRG funded?

-Students on campus vote to fund MASSPIRG through a small $9-$11 per-student per-semester waivable fee.
-Students pool their resources together statewide with other MASSPIRG chapters to hire staff, such as advocates and grassroots organizers, to work with them on issues that they care about.
-Students decide how best to spend their resources on the issues that they care about, such as fighting climate change, making college more affordable, and strengthening our democracy.
+Students on our funded campuses vote to fund MASSPIRG through a $9-$11 per student per semester waivable fee.
+Students pool their resources together statewide with other MASSPIRG chapters to hire staff, such as advocates, lobbyists, and organizers, to work with students on issues that they care about.

 Why does MASSPIRG hire staff?

-The problems that MASSPIRG undertakes are large, statewide, often national in scope.
-Our goals are not simply for students to “make their voice heard” on these issues, but to win concrete reforms that improve people’s lives.
+The problems that MASSPIRG tackles are large, statewide, and often national in scope.
+Our goals are not simply for students to “make their voices heard” on these issues, but to win concrete reforms that improve people’s lives.
 In order to make real, substantial change, we need organization and resources.
 Staff are an important part of having an effective statewide organization.
-They bring expertise to students’ ideas and continuity to long-term student campaigns.
+They bring expertise to student’s ideas and continuity to long term student campaigns.